 No skateboards or televisions are permitted.

-7. Supervision: Fifteen to sixteen undergraduate mentors (counselors) will live in the dorm with the students.
-Counselors and faculty will be present at all of the program's activities.
+6. Supervision: Fifteen to sixteen undergraduate mentors (camp counselors) will live in the dorm with the students.
+Camp counselors and faculty will be present at all of the program's activities.

-8. Rules and Regulations: There will NO tobacco, alcohol, or drugs used by students while attending the Texas Mathworks Honors Summer Math Camp.
+7. Rules and Regulations: There will NO tobacco, alcohol, or drugs used by students while attending the Texas Mathworks Honors Summer Math Camp.
 Prompt class attendance and proper behavior will be expected from all students.
 Students will be allowed to leave campus only with written parental approval in advance, specifying date, time, and destination.
-Texas Mathworks Math Camp personnel will supervise all students.
+Mathworks personnel will supervise all students.
 Students are expected to follow all campus rules and regulations and to respect university property and facilities.
 Parents will be billed for any damage caused by their children's negligence.
 Students not following rules or not participating in classes will be sent home immediately after parents/guardians are notified of their impending arrival.

-9. Medical Treatment: An excellent Student Health Center is located near the library should medical treatment be necessary.
+8. Medical Treatment: An excellent Student Health Center is located on the Texas State University campus should medical treatment be necessary.
 The Student Health Center is an in-network provider for Blue Cross Blue Shield, Aetna, Cigna, and United Healthcare.
 Should your child require attention beyond the scope of the Student Health Center, the Central Texas Medical Center is a brief 5-10 minute ride from campus.
 Students are responsible for the cost of treatment provided by the Student Health Center.
-Parents must sign the Medical History Forms, which should either be returned with your acceptance letter or returned when you arrive.
-Note: The Texas Mathworks Math Camp does not provide any medical insurance.
+Parents must sign the Medical History and Release Forms, which should be submitted with your other paperwork.
+Note: The Mathworks does not provide any medical insurance.

 9. Religious Services: There are several churches near campus.
 If you wish for your child to attend services, please let us know and we will make arrangements.

 10. Absences: Participants are required to attend for the full duration of the program and participate in all planned activities.
 We strongly discourage overnight absences, as this takes away from the experiences of doing mathematics with peers and faculty.
 Parents are welcome to visit for a day and take their student out to lunch or dinner, but we discourage longer absences.